Lymphatic Sinus Treatments

 Helps reduce congestion

 The main lymph nodes for sinus massage are pea sized and under the jaw/mandible.
-During a sinus massage the muscles are manually “pre-warmed” and the lymph nodes stimulated to open and enhance circulatory and lymphatic flow.
+During a sinus massage the muscles are manually “pre-warmed” and the lymph nodes are stimulated to open and enhance circulatory and lymphatic flow.
 The therapist uses their hands to find your body’s lymphatic rhythm, direction, depth, and quality.
 This helps the therapist assess the overall quality of your lymphatic circulation and the best way to drain stagnant fluids.

 If you’re in constant pain that doesn’t go away despite treatment, or your sinus pain accompanies a high fever (above 102°F or 39°C), see your doctor immediately.
 It could be a sinus infection or another underlying issue that requires medical treatment.